College Factual by our College Data Analytics Team

 Fairfax, Virginia

 You’ll join some of the best and brightest minds around if you attend George Mason University.
 The school came in at #2 for the Schools for a Doctorate Highly Focused on General History Major in Virginia.
-GMU is a public institution located in Fairfax, Virginia.
-The school has a large population, and it awarded 9 doctorate’s degrees in 2020-2021.
+This large school is located in Fairfax, Virginia, and it awarded 6 doctorate’s general history degrees in 2021-2022.

-Read full report on General History at GMU
+Read full report on General History at George Mason University

 3